plotly/dash-vtk/docs/REFERENCES.md

   - scalarsType: Float32Array

 Keyword arguments:

-- id (string; optional): The ID used to identify this component.
+- id (string; optional):
+    The ID used to identify this component.

+- colorDataRange (list of numbers | string; default 'auto'):
+    Data range use for the colorMap.

+- colorMapPreset (string; default 'erdc_rainbow_bright'):
+    Preset name for the lookup table color map.

+- controllerSize (list of numbers; default [400, 150]):
+    Controller size in pixels.

-- dimensions (list of numbers; optional): Number of points along x, y, z
+- dimensions (list of numbers; optional):
+    Number of points along x, y, z.

+- mapper (dict; optional):
+    Properties to set to the mapper.

-- spacing (list of numbers; optional): Spacing along x, y, z between points in world coordinates
+- origin (list of numbers; optional):
-- origin (list of numbers; optional): World coordinate of the lower left corner of your vtkImageData (i=0, j=0, k=0).
+    World coordinate of the lower left corner of your vtkImageData (i=0, j=0, k=0).

+- property (dict; optional):
+    Properties to set to the volume.property.

+- rescaleColorMap (boolean; default True):
+    Use opacity range to rescale color map.

-- rgb (list of numbers; optional): Use RGB values to attach to the points/vertex
+- rgb (list of numbers; optional):
+    Use RGB values to attach to the points/vertex.

-- rgba (list of numbers; optional): Use RGBA values to attach to the points/vertex
+- rgba (list of numbers; optional):
+    Use RGBA values to attach to the points/vertex.

-- scalars (list of numbers; optional): Field values to attach to the points
+- scalars (list of numbers; optional):
+    Field values to attach to the points.

-- scalarsType (string; default 'Float32Array'): Types of numbers provided in scalars
+- scalarsType (string; default 'Float32Array'):
+    Types of numbers provided in scalars.

-- mapper (dict; optional): Properties to set to the mapper
+- spacing (list of numbers; optional):
+    Spacing along x, y, z between points in world coordinates.

-- volume (dict; optional): Properties to set to the volume
+- volume (dict; optional):
-- property (dict; optional): Properties to set to the volume.property
+    Properties to set to the volume.

-- colorMapPreset (string; default 'erdc_rainbow_bright'): Preset name for the lookup table color map
-- volumeController (boolean; default True): Show volumeController
+- volumeController (boolean; default True):
-- controllerSize (list of numbers; default [400, 150]): Controller size in pixels
-- rescaleColorMap (boolean; default True): Use opacity range to rescale color map
-- colorDataRange (list of numbers | string; default 'auto'): Data range use for the colorMap
+    Show volumeController.

 [Back to menu](#components-reference)